 As an artist at a game studio I’ve forgotten most traditional mediums, but ink always calls back to me.
 After a day of staring into monitors, I want nothing more than to sit down with my sketchbook.
 In this tutorial, I'll walk through how to ink a character with confidence – in this case, a moody warrior.
+Don't have the right tools already?
+Take a look at our guide to the best pens (opens in new tab) around.

 01. Start with thumbnails(opens in new tab)